First-principles simulation of spin diffusion in static solids using dynamic mean-field theory

 \section{Introduction}

-Spin diffusion is one of the most important polarization-transfer processes in solid-state NMR.
-The term \enquote{spin diffusion} was coined by Bloembergen in 1949 \cite{Bloembergen.1949} to describe the polarization-exchange process in a strongly-coupled many-spin system that, under certain conditions, appears to follow a spatial diffusion equation.
+The understanding of magnetic resonance phenomena is important in various research areas such as quantum computing \cite{divin00,raman04}, the study of nitrogen-vacancy centers \cite{rezai25,nagur26} as well as the broad fields of electron spin resonance and nuclear magnetic resonance (NMR) \cite{Abragam:1961vga,ernst90}.
+In many setups, spin dynamics is induced by the mutual dipolar interaction, which does not only lead to dephasing but also to polarization transfer.
+Under the right circumstances, this transfer occurs under conservation of the total spin polarization, which is usually called \enquote{spin diffusion} in the context of NMR.
+This term was originally coined by Bloembergen in 1949 \cite{Bloembergen.1949} to describe the polarization exchange in a strongly-coupled many-spin system that, under certain conditions, appears to follow a spatial diffusion equation.
 Today, spin diffusion is often used in a broader sense, describing dipolar-coupling based polarization-transfer processes even if they are not characterized by a diffusive behavior.
 However, the time evolution of the density operator under a static Hamiltonian is always coherent and can, in principle, be reversed, as has also been shown experimentally for the spin-diffusion process \cite{Zhang.1992}.
 Two forms of spin diffusion are often distinguished: (i) spatial spin diffusion between equivalent spins in space due to spatial differences in polarization levels. (ii) Spectral spin diffusion between spins with separated resonance frequencies due to non-equal initial polarization values of the different spins \cite{suter85,kubo88,Henrichs.1986}.
 In reality, one often has a superposition of the two forms of spin diffusion.

 Spectral spin diffusion can be easily measured as long as the two lines are spectrally resolved \cite{suter85,Henrichs.1986,kubo88}.
 Measuring spatial spin diffusion is more complex due to the fact that all spins contribute to the same spectral line.
 One possibility is to generate local polarization wells using cross polarization from rare spins \cite{Zhang.1993} and to measure the decay of the localized polarization.
 A more direct measurement of spin diffusion requires strong pulsed gradients \cite{Zhang.1993} or the use of magnetic-resonance force microscopy detected NMR \cite{Eberhardt.2007}.